Q - what Sceloporus is this?

 • Service Learning in Biology – Teaching Concepts of Freshman Biology to Middle School Students.
 Invited presentation and Faculty development workshop at Gwynedd Mercy College,10 May 2007.

 • Service Learning in Biology – Teaching Concepts of Freshman Biology to Middle School Students.
-Oral presentation at the annual meeting of the Philadelphia Higher Education Network for Neighborhood Development (PHENND), Gwynedd Mercy College, 23 February 2007.
+Oral presentation annual meeting of the Philadelphia Higher Education Network for Neighborhood Development (PHENND), Gwynedd Mercy College, 23 Feb 2007.

 Selected Scholarly Presentations in 2006